 (2) A Gold State Super Member who is on recognised unpaid leave may —

-(a) continue paying member contributions as if the Member were not on leave (“continued contributions option”); or
+(a) continue paying member contributions as if the Member were not on leave (continued contributions option); or

-(b) continue the Member’s obligation to make member contributions for the period of the leave but defer the time for payment of those contributions until the Member returns to work (“deferred contributions option”); or
+(b) continue the Member’s obligation to make member contributions for the period of the leave but defer the time for payment of those contributions until the Member returns to work (deferred contributions option); or

-(c) subject to subregulation (4), make no member contribution for the period of the recognised unpaid leave (“reduced benefit option”).
+(c) subject to subregulation (4), make no member contribution for the period of the recognised unpaid leave (reduced benefit option).

 (3) A Member is taken to have chosen the deferred contributions option unless, not later than one month after the Board gives the information under subregulation (1), the Member gives notice to the Board that the Member has chosen the continued contributions option or the reduced benefit option.